 If you are caring for someone else’s pets at this time, we would recommend sticking to good hygiene practices, such as regularly washing your hands with soap and hot water, especially after handling or feeding their pets.
 This is especially important if their owner has symptoms, is self-isolating or is classed as vulnerable.
 It’s also a good idea to keep good hand hygiene around your own pet, especially if they are cared for or stroked by people outside your household.
 It’s always sensible to avoid letting your pet lick your face or share your food.
 We would also recommend that if you are showing any symptoms you try to minimise contact with your pet as much as possible.

 Can I still feed stray cats?

-If you are aware of someone nearby in this situation, you can pop a note through their door to offer help.
 If you are taking someone’s dog out for them we’d advise taking the following precautions to keep everyone safe:

-- The walker should follow all social distancing guidelines while out with the dog – staying two metres away from other people and their pets at all times, and not allowing others to touch the dog.
+- The walker should follow social distancing guidelines while out with the dog – staying two metres away from other people and their pets at all times, and not allowing others to touch the dog.

 - On returning, wipe the dog down with a clean, damp, disposable cloth.

 Follow the same handover process as above in reverse – the walker should leave the dog in contained area, remove their lead and move away.
 The owner can then come out to take their dog back inside.

 Can I take my neighbour’s pet to the vet for them?

 Yes, if a pet needs urgent care, and their owner is unable to leave the house, we advise someone else takes the pet to the vet for them.
 It’s important to be aware that many vets are providing other ways to support the pets under their care, for example phone consultations and posting out medications, so for non-urgent problems the vet may be able help your neighbour’s pet in an alternative way that doesn’t require a visit to the vets.